Enterprise-CMCS/managed-care-review/docs/Technologies.md

 ### Open Telemetry

-Open Telemetry (OTEL) is a ecosystem of tools for collecting data about an application and its services.
+Open Telemetry (OTEL) is an ecosystem of tools for collecting data about an application and its services.
 It provides a standard way to instrument code and is vendor agnostic.
 We send our OTEL data to New Relic where it helps us assemble tracing of all of our requests and record errors.

 ### Jaeger